jrzvnn/taskmaster-cli/README.md

 * Clear the entire to-do list
 * Display the current to-do list

-This tool help user to maintain the To-do list. and it could be used on day to day tasks as well as it could be used as a reminder.
+This tool help user to maintain the To-do list and it could be used on day to day tasks as well as it could be used as a reminder.

 ## Requirements
 Taskmaster-CLI requires Python 3 and Bash to be installed on your system.